folabi-masha/LicenseCountApp/README.md

 ### External Module

-There is only one external module that needs to be installed and that is pymsgbox.
+There is only one external module that needs to be installed and that is PyQt5.

 ```
-pip install pymsgbox
+pip install PyQt5
 ```

 ### Installing

-Navigate to the directory to which the python files after the module install and you can run the program.
+Navigate to the location of the python files and you can run the program.

 ```
-python licensecount.py
+python main.py
 ```